James Corrigan (businessman): Formation of the Lake Carriers Association

-The "ice clause" lawsuit
+"Ice clause" lawsuit

 In April 1898, the Corrigan, Huntington & Co. consort Northwest sank after striking heavy ice in the Straits of Mackinac, a short, narrow waterway between the U.S. state of Michigan's Upper and Lower Peninsulas.

 At the time, nearly all vessel insurance policies carried a standard "ice clause" which held insurers not liable for paying damage caused by ice.
 The clause read: "Warranted free from claims or damage incurred while navigating, when such loss or damage is sustained or cause by, or in consequence of ice, unless the ship hereby insured be specifically and sufficiently protected and fitted, so as to enable her to encounter ice."

 James Corrigan sought $18,000 from the Chicago Insurance Co. for the loss of the Northwest.
 When the company denied the claim, Corrigan sued in the Ohio Court of Common Pleas.
 His attorney, Harvey D. Goulder of Cleveland, argued that company's insurance policy was a standard, printed form which contained some provisions which applied to steamers, others to consorts, and others to both.
 The policy must be applied to the subject of the insurance.
 Since it was common knowledge that consorts were never clad with metal to allow them to cut through ice, the "ice clause" could not be applied to the Northwest.
 Even if it was, Goulder asserted, no fitting would have protected against an ice strike so far below the water line.

 A jury trial was held, and the jury ruled that the "ice clause" invalid as applied to consorts.
 Corrigan was awarded $10,434 in damages.

 The outcome was an important one, as it invalidated the "ice clause" in the state of Ohio.